| By Angela Doolin, Gale Product Manager |

 Flexible Schedule and Highly Supportive Instructors

 This adult high school program can be completed in 12–18 months or less, depending on credit transfer.
-Up to 75 percent of previously earned high school and GED credits are accepted.
+Up to 75 percent of previously earned high school and GED, HiSET, and TASC credits are accepted.
 The program is self-paced and encourages students to set their own schedules for completing coursework.
 Gale Presents: Excel Adult High School students are well supported by highly qualified instructors, online tutors, and academic guidance or career counselors, who help learners throughout their enrollment and with postsecondary planning.

 Opportunity to Earn College Credits

-Gale Presents: Excel High School offers over 20 ACE (American Council on Education)-recommended courses for college credit.
+Gale Presents: Excel High School offers 7 ACE (American Council on Education)-recommended courses for college credit.
 Adult learners interested in earning college credit while in high school can take advantage of completing college-level ACE credits at Excel Adult High School and get a head start with college graduation.

 Inclusive of English Language Learners (ELL)

 Libraries can empower adults whose primary language isn’t English to earn their high school diploma.
 While standard courses are displayed in English, students can choose from numerous languages, and the translation will appear alongside.
 Text can also be translated and read aloud in students’ native language for enhanced comprehension.
 This program is a great option for ELLs who need tools to improve their English skills.